Takahiro-Maruki/Package-GFE/README.md

 If you use this software, please cite the following paper:

-Maruki, T., and Lynch, M., Genotype-frequency estimation from high-throughput sequencing data. (in revision).
+Maruki, T., and Lynch, M., (2015) Genotype-frequency estimation from high-throughput sequencing data. *Genetics* (in press).

 **Instructions**